nci/gsky/Documents/ows/README.md

 ArcGIS_Pro_Desktop_Tutorial.pptx
 ---

-Similar to the previous doc, this one gives a basic understanding of **ArcGIS Pro** which is a desktop variant (sorry!
-Windows only, no Mac!) of **ArcGIS Online**.
+Similar to the previous doc, this one gives an understanding of **ArcGIS Pro** which is a desktop variant of **ArcGIS Online** (sorry!
+Windows only, no Mac!).
+It is considerably more complex than the online version but can display data from GSKY server.
 We use an example of predicting the future deforestation in Amazon wilderness due to the proposed new roads.
-It is considerably more complex than the online version but can display data from GSKY server.
+How to use **ArcGIS Pro** as a GSKY client is also explained.

 GSKY-Thredds_Integration (\*.pptx and \*.ppsx)
 ---